ami566/alumni-album/README.md

 # Alumni Album

 ## 1. Overview
-The project involves developing a system for managing alumni data, organizing photo sessions, and creating personalized photo products.
+The project aims to develop a web-based system for managing alumni data, organizing photo sessions, and creating personalized photo products.
+The system is designed to handle various functionalities, including data registration, import/export, photo session management, and the creation of photo products based on user requests.

 ## 2. Requirements
 ### Roles